mattdeak/gopq/README.md

 ## Examples

-There are several, more detailed examples demonstrating various features of godq.
+There are several, more detailed examples demonstrating various features of gopq.
 These examples are located in the `examples` directory at the root of the project.
 To run an example, navigate to its directory and use `go run main.go`.
 For instance:

 Available examples:
 - Simple Queue Usage: `examples/simple_queue_example`